-Water demand estimates were calculated using Land Use Scenario 5.
+Water demand estimates were calculated using the base case land use (October/November 2014) and are shown in Table 4.
 Peak flows were calculated for the proposed Tualatin and Wilsonville service areas.
 Peak flows were calculated separately for residential areas and commercial/industrial areas, according to the equations below.
+Flow estimate values are consistent with recommendations in the 2009 Clean Water Services Sanitary Sewer Master Plan Update and in the 2012 Wilsonville Water System Master Plan.